 |Platform||New generation platform|

-The Maruti Ignis will share its engines with the Swift.
-However, the engines will come in a different state of tune.
-The Petrol engine will displace 1.2 L. The Diesel model will have a 1.3 L engine with SHVS Idle Start Stop system.
-The Maruti Ignis will become the cheapest Maruti product to feature SHVS.
+The Maruti Ignis will share its engines with the Swift in an identical state of tune.
+The Petrol engine displaces 1.2 L while the Diesel model gets a 1.3 L engine.

 Maruti Ignis Mileage

 The Ignis has a claimed fuel mileage of almost 21 KMPL for Petrol model.
 The Diesel model, according to ARAI figures, returns almost 27 KMPL.

 |Boot Space||260 litres (415 litres with Seats Folded)|

 Stay tuned to Car Blog India for a full Maruti Ignis review with test drive report.
 Also watch this space for news, launch date and price list of Maruti Ignis.